Targeted Therapy

 The tumor acts almost like a magnet for growth hormones, and when the tumor cells connect with growth hormone cells, the cancer can quickly grow and multiply.
 Herceptin helps shrink these HER2-positive tumors by finding the cells, binding with them, and blocking the action of the receptor.

-This drug is given through a vein.
+This type of drug is given through a vein.
 It may be given alone or with chemotherapy.
 Side effects that most commonly occur during the first treatment include fever and chills.

 Other possible side effects include weakness, nausea, vomiting, diarrhea, headaches, difficulty breathing, and rashes.
 These side effects generally become less severe after the first treatment.
 Herceptin also may cause heart damage, heart failure, and serious breathing problems.
 Before and during treatment, your doctor will check your heart and lungs.